 6.1.2.2.1 Inference input reporting

 For inference operation of network-sided model, the existing RRM measurement configuration and reporting framework in RRC layer can be reused.
-In addition, measurement result per cell or per beam at multiple time instances can be reported within one measurement report message.
+In addition, measurement result per cell at multiple time instances can be reported within one measurement report message for intra-frequency temporal domain case A sub-case 2.

 NOTE 1: L1-filtered beam-level RSRP can be reported by configuring the corresponding FilterCoefficient to zero, if any

-Editor Note 1: FFS whether RRM sub-use case 1 and 3 are supported for network-sided model

 6.1.2.2.2 Monitoring and management